 Barratt, JL & Ellis, J 2019, 'Angiostrongylus cantonensis: a review of its distribution, molecular biology and clinical significance as a human pathogen - CORRIGENDUM.', Parasitology, pp. 1-1.View/Download from: UTS OPUS or Publisher's site

-Kaufer, A, Barratt, J, Stark, D & Ellis, J 2019, 'The complete coding region of the maxicircle as a superior phylogenetic marker for exploring evolutionary relationships between members of the Leishmaniinae', INFECTION GENETICS AND EVOLUTION, vol. 70, pp. 90-100.View/Download from: Publisher's site
+Kaufer, A, Barratt, J, Stark, D & Ellis, J 2019, 'The complete coding region of the maxicircle as a superior phylogenetic marker for exploring evolutionary relationships between members of the Leishmaniinae.', Infection, genetics and evolution : journal of molecular epidemiology and evolutionary genetics in infectious diseases, vol. 70, pp. 90-100.View/Download from: UTS OPUS or Publisher's site

 Calarco, L, Barratt, J & Ellis, J 2018, 'Genome Wide Identification of Mutational Hotspots in the Apicomplexan Parasite Neospora caninum and the Implications for Virulence', GENOME BIOLOGY AND EVOLUTION, vol. 10, no. 9, pp. 2417-2431.View/Download from: UTS OPUS or Publisher's site